scotttroyer/GEQgen/README.md

 # Summary

 PreSonus GEQ presets are stored as XML.
-They are easy to edit using Universal Control (UC), but UC requires connection to a StudioLive device in order to operate fully.
+They are easy to edit using Universal Control (UC), but UC requires connection to a StudioLive (SL) device in order to operate fully.
+This web app allows users to generate presets without a connected SL device.
+Exact dB values may be typed in, making for easier manual conversion of manufacturer-supplied frequency response graphs into SL-ready presets.

 # Version History